Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Conclusions and Further Work

 \section{Conclusions and Further Work}

-We investigated a combination of FGCBV and guardedness by taking inspiration from the previous work on relating Freyd categories with strong monads via a natural requirement of representability of certain presheaves.
-An abstract notion of guardedness naturally fits into the FGCBV paradigm and gives rise to more general formats of presheaves, which must be representable e.g.\ in order to be able to interpret higher-order (guarded) functions.
-In our case, the representability requirement gave rise to a novel categorical structure, we dub (strong) guarded parametrized monad, which encapsulate computational effects under consideration, simultaneously with guardedness guarantees.
+We investigated a combination of FGCBV and guardedness, drawing inspiration from previous work relating Freyd categories to strong monads via a natural representability condition for certain presheaves.
+An abstract notion of guardedness naturally fits into the FGCBV paradigm and gives rise to more general formats of presheaves, which must be representable, e.g., to interpret higher-order (guarded) functions.
+In our case, the representability requirement gave rise to a novel categorical structure — we dub it a (strong) guarded parameterized monad — that encapsulates the computational effects under consideration while providing guardedness guarantees.

 We regard our present results as a prerequisite step for implementing guarded programs in existing higher-order languages, such as Haskell, and in proof assistants with strict support of the propositions-as-types discipline, such as Coq and Agda, where unproductive recursive definitions cannot be implemented directly, and thus guarded iteration is particularly significant.
-It would be interesting to further refine guarded parametrized monads so as to include further quantitative information on how productive a computation is, or how unproductive it is, so that this relative unproductivity could possibly be cancelled out by composition with something very productive.
-Another strand for future work comes from the observation that guarded iteration is a formal dual of guarded recursion~\cite{GoncharovSchroder18}.
-A good deal of the present theory can be easily dualized, which will presumably lead to guarded parametrized comonads and comonadic recursion -- we are planning to investigate these structures from the perspective of comonadic notion of computation~\cite{UustaluVene08}.
+It would be interesting to further refine guarded parameterized monads to include quantitative information about how productive a computation is, or how unproductive it is, so that this relative unproductivity could possibly be cancelled out by composition with something very productive.
+Another strand for future work arises from the observation that guarded iteration is a formal dual of guarded recursion~\cite{GoncharovSchroder18}.

+A good deal of the present theory can be easily dualized, which will presumably lead to guarded parameterized comonads and comonadic recursion -- we are planning to investigate these structures from the perspective of comonadic notion of computation~\cite{UustaluVene08}.
 In terms of syntax, a natural extension of fine-gain call-by-value is call-by-push-value~\cite{Levy99}.
-We expect it to be a natural environment for analysing the above mentioned aspects in the style of the presented approach.
+We expect it to be a natural environment for analyzing the above-mentioned aspects in the style of the presented approach.